Why People Do Bad Things

 Correction Feb.
 14, 2018

 Also in this story, Groves discusses what he sees as a key moment in his life — his brother's 1986 bank fraud conviction.
 Groves describes what he says was his father's anguish over a front-page newspaper story.
 Our Web coverage includes illustrations that make it appear as if a photo of Groves' brother was on the front page and that the family's name was in the headline.
 But archives show that the Cincinnati Enquirer's coverage did not include a front-page image of Groves' brother.
 The family's name was not in the headline.
 Instead, the brother's name appeared inside the newspaper.
+The illustrations also showed a fictional newspaper with a front-page headline reading "Toby Groves Found Guilty Of Bank Fraud."
+To be clear, Groves' guilty plea was never front-page news.

 The details about others in this report — including researchers Lamar Pierce, Francesca Gino and Ann Tenbrunsel — are not in question.